-ACKNOWLEDGEMEN' T / INFORMED CONSENT This signed form is required for all students who wish to participate in this outdoor recreation and snow sport education program.
-It should be understood that the purpose of this excursion is educational.
-Lessons are mandatory.
-INHERENT RISK Skiing/Snowboarding/other is a sport with physical demands a nd inherent risks which are beyond the c ontrol: ofand (Name of School Board) (Name of Ski Area) The inherent risks include, but are not limited to: slip, trips & falls; use of lifts; collision with natural or man -made objects or other persons; changing weather conditions; changes or variations in the terrain or surface; exposed rocks, earth or ice; travel beyond the trail boundaries.
-Incidents may occur which result in serious injury or death.
-Participants must assume the inherent risks of the sport.
-It is strongly recommended by the Ontario Snow Resorts Association that you visit their website: www.skiontario.ca to review the complete OSBIE document and safety information on this site prior to your school visit.
-Following all rules and procedures can reduce the risk of injury.
-Failure to follow the rules will result in the student losing their lift ticket and future resort privileges.
-We have read and understood the above information, and agree to the regulations as outlined by the Ontario Snow Resort member Ski Area.
-I give my son/daughter permission to participate in the above noted activity at the ski area indicated.
-Parent / Guardian Name Signature Date
+ACKNOWLED GEMENT / INFORMED CONSE NT .
+This signed form is required for all students who wish program.
+It should be understood that the purpose of • • • INHERENT RISK Skiing/Snowboarding/other is a sport with physical der mands and inherent risks which a are beyond the control ofa and (Name of School Board) (Name o f Ski Area) The inherent risks include, but are not limited to: slip, to other persons; changing weather conditions; changes travel beyond the trail boundaries.
+Incidents may occur inherent risks of the sport.
+It is strongly recommended by the Ontario Snow Resorthe complete OSBIE document and safety information can reduce the risk of injury.
+Failure to follow the rules or variations in the terrain or surfur which result in serious injury or orts Association that you visit their on this site prior to your school or the serious in the serious school or the serious s face; exposed rocks, earth or ice; death.
+Participants must assume the r website: www.skiontario.ca to review visit.
+Following all rules and procedures We have read and understood the above informati Resort member Ski Area.
+I give my son/daughter p indicated. ion, and agree to the regulation ns as outlined by the Ontario Snow Parent / Guardian Name Signature Date